-This Lesser-Known Colorado Ski Mountain Is FREE On Sundays
+This Lesser-Known Colorado Ski Area Is FREE On Sundays

 This Colorado Mountain Has Ski-Free Sunday

-Ready to hit the slopes?
-Plan to head to Howelsen Hill in Steamboat Springs, Colorado.
-This small ski mountain in downtown Steamboat Springs is the oldest operating ski mountain in the state and has sent 89 skiers to the Olympic games.
+This small ski mountain (Emerald Mountain), Howelsen Hill, in downtown Steamboat Springs is the oldest operating ski mountain in the state and has sent 89 skiers to the Olympic games.

 We want to be clear: Howelsen Hill is not to be confused with the much larger and better known Steamboat Resort.
 They’re completely separate mountains.